Bunkai9448/NHL-07_public/SaveData/Readme.md

 DATA.bin is an encrypted. exh file, which is created in game by saving (akin to the PC version)
 ![Image Proof](https://github.com/Bunkai9448/NHL-07_public/blob/main/SaveData/Info_Display.png)

-## (eventually, but not yet) You can edit your savedata rosters
+## You can edit your savedata rosters

 To do that, use the method explained in [Roster](https://github.com/Bunkai9448/NHL-07_public/tree/main/Roster).
+But first, you need to do a few extra steps:

+**Editing roster game saves** By Lorak

+We start assuming that your game save is already decrypted and that you know how to decrypt and encrypt PSP game saves.

+**1.** Open your decrypted game save in an hex-editor.
+Delete four bytes, from offset 0x4 to 0x8, this block of data is just four bytes of zeros.
+Save it with any name, make sure `exh` is the extension.

+**2.** Open NHLView and choose "Pick manually" and select the attached file,`db.viv`, as "Static database".
+Select your .exh file from step 1 as "Exhibition roster database".

+**3.** Make your edits in NHLView and save the file.
+**4.** Open again your .exh file in an hex-editor, go to offset 0x4 and insert 4 bytes of zeroes.

+**5.** Encrypt your game save and check your changes in your device: PSP, PS Vita or any other running PPSSPP.

 ## Fixing loading error 80110306 for Roster use in PS Vita (and some PSPs by extension)